 Why should a student attend an accredited program?
 Accredited programs provide the following:

-- Recognition that the program has been evaluated and meets or exceeds national standards
+- Recognition that institutions evaluated the program to determine it meets or exceeds national standards

-- Employers are able to recruit graduates they know are well-prepared
+- Employers are able to recruit well-prepared graduates

 Ozarks Technical Community College has earned accreditation through the following organizations.